ralphjsmit/filament/packages/spatie-laravel-media-library-plugin/README.md

 The media library file upload supports all the customization options of the [original file upload component](https://filamentphp.com/docs/forms/fields/file-upload).

-> The field will automatically load and save its uploads to your model.
-To set this functionality up, **you must also follow the instructions set out in the [setting a form model](https://filamentphp.com/docs/forms/adding-a-form-to-a-livewire-component#setting-a-form-model) section**.
-If you're using a [panel](../panels), you can skip this step.

 ### Passing a collection

 Optionally, you may pass a [`collection()`](https://spatie.be/docs/laravel-medialibrary/working-with-media-collections/simple-media-collections) allows you to group files into categories: